number of nestling,

 way to fledging.
 It was a successful reproductive

-home the bacon and from what I could tell from the
+home the bacon.
+From what I could tell from the

 photos, they brought mainly moths, worms,